B1ank-H/FuzzScanner/README.md

 ```
 FuzzScanner.py -a -d 202.202.43.125
 ```
+Support ICMP / SYN / ACK scanning
 #### Waf detect
 ```
 FuzzScanner.py -w -d www.qq.com
 ```
+poc.py is the waf fingerprint library

+Comparing ordinary URL status codes with malicious request status codes to detect if their waf is anti-scanning
 #### Sql inject detect
 ```
 FuzzScanner.py -s -d http://111.198.29.45:43529/?inject=1
 ```
+Note:
+**Please find the injection point by yourself or scan the injection point with awvs**

 #### Information disclosure detect
 ```
 FuzzScanner.py -i -d http://web.jarvisoj.com:32798/
 ```
+Support detection of git / svn, bak, swp and other backup file leaks

+If the php file name is not in php-name.csv, please manually add the php file name you found to php-name.csv